arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### In progress data contributors

-Thank you for agreeing to contribute your data.
-All contributed research data will be arranged into the Project Template structure this module describes all sections of the project template structure, what data goes in each section, and give examples of research data arranged in the template.
+Thank you for agreeing to contribute your data, all contributed research data will be arranged in the Project Template structure.
+This module describes all sections of the project template structure, what data goes in each section, and give examples of research data arranged in the template.

 This module can be used as a reference while you navigate the archiving process, please reach out to the Digital Archivist if you have further questions.
 Please share this module with others on your research team involved with preparing the data contribution, or other researchers that may be interested in archiving data with Arcus.